evanshunt/FrontEndEditLink/README.md

 ```

-Then on your `Page.ss` or if you only want to enabel it on specific pages, then only add it to those pages' templates; add `$EditLink()`.
+Then on your `Page.ss` or if you only want to enabel it on specific pages, then only add it to those pages' templates; add `$EditURL()`.
 This will render a small link on the page.
 Right now it's positioned fixed at the bottom left corner of the page.

 Changelog: